aosmith16/simpow/README.md

     #> 1    2      5    1         10        2        4  0.05     4
     #> 2    2     15    1         30        2        4  0.05     7

 Change the `simfun` to explore a different simulation function.
+For `lm_2f()` for limited-block-number designs this will probably be most useful for varying the number of replicates per treatment per block or residual standard deviation.

     set.seed(16)
     vary_element(simfun = "lm_2f",